thisisthor/lectures/README.md

 ## Before class

 > `Watch this and pay attention because we will have a quiz in class`
+> `Bring in an item which symbols connectivity to you and explain why it does in the first lesson`

 [![webhistory1](assets/youtube1.png)](https://www.youtube.com/watch?v=1UStbvRnwmQ)

-> `Bring in an item which symbols connectivity to you and explain why it does in the first lesson`

 <img src="https://media.giphy.com/media/CTX0ivSQbI78A/giphy.gif" width="900">

-* A breakdown of what you will learn this week
-* Plan for the week
-* Project
-* The brief learning goals
-* Rules of the Road

 ## During this course you will learn how to:
 * Learn about the history of the web